-Winemaking techniques influence flavor profiles such as what container the wine ages in, how long it ages and how it’s fermented.
+Wine-making techniques influence flavor profiles such as what container the wine ages in, how long it ages and how it’s fermented.
 These flavor profiles are what make a wine seem sweet or what makes them taste savory like soy sauce.

-The body of a wine or the mouthfeel relates to the alcohol content and how heavy the wine feels in the mouth, also referred to as mouthfeel.
+The body of a wine relates to the alcohol content.
+This will affect how heavy a wine seems in the mouth, also referred to as mouthfeel.

 So now that we know how to taste, let’s get more into knowing what we are tasting.

 Pests have been the bane of many grape grower’s existences since the test of time (since the 19th century).
-Bear with me here, we must backtrack to a time where pests were a real thing and pesticides were as useful as cheap perfume.
+Bear with me here, we must backtrack to a time where pests were a real thing and pesticide was about as useful as cheap perfume.

 The solution was to graft European roots onto North American roots, sort of like ‘meshing’ them together.
 Then you get what’s called a new ‘rootstock’ which is then used to create hybrids, crosses, and clones of various vine species.

-You might hear of a wines ‘terroir’ or how it is reflective of its terroir.
+You might hear mention of a wines ‘terroir’ and how reflective it is of its terroir.
 This is a fancy way of saying a wine is reflective of the place in which it was grown.

 Often times grape growers must control the temperature and humidity levels lest they run into issues.